-Washington State Library Microsoft IT Academy
+Washington State Library Microsoft Imagine Academy

-The Washington State Library (WSL), a division of the Office of the Secretary of State, funds a statewide subscription to the Microsoft IT Academy, underwritten by discounts from Microsoft, and made possible through a special Legislative appropriation.
-Access to the IT Academy is available through local public, tribal, and community/technical college libraries, and through the State Library’s Central Library; most provide access to the 500+ online, self-paced courses, with 20 languages supported, through their websites.
+The Washington State Library (WSL), a division of the Office of the Secretary of State, funds a statewide subscription to the Microsoft Imagine Academy, underwritten by discounts from Microsoft, and made possible through a special Legislative appropriation.
+Access to the Imagine Academy is available through local public, tribal, and community/technical college libraries, and through the State Library’s Central Library; most provide access to the 500+ online, self-paced courses, with 20 languages supported, through their websites.
 Courses range from digital literacy, Microsoft applications, computer science, and IT infrastructure.
 Selected libraries and community/technical colleges also offer free or discounted Microsoft Office Specialist (MOS) certification.

 - Help Washington citizens attain industry-recognized Microsoft Office and IT skills and certifications to enable them to be competitive in the rapidly evolving 21st century workplace.